 Does it provide protection against STDs?

-If you’re continuously abstinent, meaning 100 percent of the time you’re not having sexual intercourse or any form of sex play, you’re unlikely to get an STD.
+If you’re continuously abstinent, meaning 100 percent of the time you’re not having sexual intercourse or any form of sex play, such as kissing, masturbating, or using sex toys, you’re unlikely to get an STD.

 What are the disadvantages?